just tell 'em Usup sentcha - 1982: Stories of the Young and Dumb, aka My First Bike Trip - CycleBlaze

 Less than 24 hours later we were pedaling along and felt the temperature drop by about fifteen degrees in less than twenty minutes, and when we looked West the sky was filled with an angry Blackness of Death.
 We glanced that way again a few minutes later and it was much closer, much darker, a massive oncoming maw that screamed “I Am Coming For You!”

-In West Texas, there isn’t much of anything between towns… no trees, few shrubs, a scattered cow here and there, and an occasional windmill, so we pulled over to the side of the road to consider our options.
+In West Texas, there isn’t much of anything between towns… no trees, very few shrubs, a scattered cow here and there, and an occasional windmill, so we pulled over to the side of the road to consider our options.
 We remembered the death-by-hail story from yesterday and wondered things like, “If we just stand upright will our helmets protect us enough?
 Maybe it would just break our shoulders that way, you know, instead of killing us.”

 Another one of us added, “We’d probably have to lean toward whichever direction it’s hailing.”